Trade directory · Fort Lauderdale metro · Florida

 Inspection Schedule

 Irrigation permits require rough-in inspection before backfill and final inspection.
-Tree removal permits inspected before and after removal for protected species.
-Hardscaping inspected during construction and at completion.
+Tree permits inspected before and after removal.
+No routine inspections for general landscaping.

 §4